Teradata/jupyter-demos/README.md

 ### Azure ML

 #### Energy Consumption Forecasting using AzureML
-This leverages the power of AzureML and Teradata Vantage to enhance our machine learning capabilities and enable scalable model scoring to forecast energy consumption.<br>
+This leverages the power of AzureML and Teradata Teradata to enhance our machine learning capabilities and enable scalable model scoring to forecast energy consumption.<br>
 [Python Version](./UseCases/Energy_Consumption_Forecasting_AzureML/Energy_Consumption_Forecasting_AzureML.ipynb)

 <a href='#toc'>**Back to Table of Contents**</a><br>